rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Patch interactively stages only the selected parts of the file before committing.**
+**"git add --patch" interactively stages only the selected parts of a file before committing.
+So that the user could commit remaining part of the file later.**

-### 🧩 Exercise 19 – Pick Your Features
+### Exercise 19 - pick-your-features

-**Scenario:** Cherry-pick and merge commits from other branches selectively.
+**Scenario:** To cherry-pick (select) and merge desired commits from various branches selectively.

 **Commands and explanation:**